Live From EuropeSaturday, July 4

 Who gets to stay in Australia and who gets left behind ?

-gdelt bot · about 6 hours ago
+gdelt bot · 20 days ago

 Live From Europe